Mercedes A 250 e hatchback review

 - Firm ride

 Manufacturers are rushing to launch electrified versions of their cars, and the Mercedes A-Class is one of the most desirable yet.
+We've named it our Best Plug-In Hybrid for 2022, as part of our Best Car Awards ceremony.
 Badged A 250 e, it looks just as good inside and out as the regular car, but boasts the advantage of an official 257mpg fuel-efficiency figure.

 That's thanks to its large 15.6kWh battery pack and electric motor, making it possible to drive for up to 37 miles before the 1.3-litre turbo petrol engine is needed.
-Trifling tailpipe emissions of 37g/km will make it compelling for company-car drivers who pay tax based on CO2-based Benefit-in-Kind bands.
+Trifling tailpipe emissions of 37g/km will make it compelling for company-car drivers who pay tax according to CO2-based Benefit-in-Kind bands.

 With 215bhp from the combined efforts of the engine and motor, the A 250 e is also pretty quick, getting from 0-62mph in 6.6 seconds.
 In electric mode, it'll let you accelerate quite briskly too, up to a top speed of 87mph before the petrol engine kicks in.
 Power is fed to the front wheels by an eight-speed automatic gearbox, which can be a little jerky, even in electric-only mode.
 Handling is confidence-inspiring, with plenty of grip and reactive steering, despite the extra weight of the hybrid powertrain.